AMID Logo E-BAY Logo

 international shipping of pallets in ocean freight

-ADVANTAGES: There are a lot of advantages to shipping palletized and shrink-wrapped cargo.
-Compared with no palletized cargo, palletized cargo has a much higher probability of reaching destinations without damage or loss.
+ADVANTAGES: There are many benefits to shipping everything on pallets, shrink-wrapped.
+Compared with non-palletized loads, palletized loads have a much higher probability of reaching destinations without damage or loss.
 Forklifts will safely handle palletized cargo.
-Being palletized, all shipping boxes are securely kept together.
-So, a partial loss probability is insignificantly small.
-Palletized ocean freight is much better protected from potential theft on any stage of transportation from the USA to the destination country.
+Being palletized, all items are securely kept together, so the probability of a partial loss is insignificant.
+Palletizing protects from potential theft at any stage of transportation to the destination country.

-As a U.S. Freight Forwarder, AMID Logistics highly recommends palletizing loose shipping boxes for international transportation from the U.S.
+As a U.S. Freight Forwarder, AMID Logistics highly recommends palletizing smaller articles for transportation from the U.S. overseas.

 1. Cost of the pallet(s) and labor;